sarahhabershon/google_mobility/README.md

-# googly_moobs
+# Google Mobility

 Incomplete elements:

-1. legend for the colour key
+1. legend for the colour key (coloured by the Oxford Stringency Index)
-2. responsiveness
+2. responsiveness - best on mobile, desktop version is lumpy
-3. problem aligning the slider with the stringency index
+3. slider misaligned with the stringency index colour indicator bar
+4. sizing the visualisation svg to fit inside its div container at larger screen size